 Capital preservation is the paramount objective for short-term investments, and these investments need to be highly liquid.
 Consequently, only high quality, short-term investments that are also Legal List Securities will be held in this portfolio.
-The Municipality may invest in fully liquid money market securities and deposit accounts.
 The Municipality aims to maximize returns subject to the constraints set out in Part I of the Regulation, as amended from time to time, with a view to preserving capital and to further manage risk through diversification by issuer and credit quality.